Quick Takeaways

 Aging pipes in water systems often reveal local water pressure drops during dry spells because old infrastructure is more vulnerable to pressure fluctuations.
 As demand rises and groundwater levels fall in dry conditions, weakened pipes can experience surges or drops in pressure that newer pipes tolerate better.

 Signals of these pressure drops include uneven water flow, sputtering faucets, and sudden changes in water temperature.
+See also Peru.

 People often respond by adjusting water use habits, like limiting nonessential water use during dry periods or troubleshooting indoor pressure issues.
+A similar climate pressure is taking shape in neighborhoods flood while as well.

 Signals you notice first